 Pushing and Pulling Film: the Ultimate Guide

 “Pushing” and “pulling” are terms you’ll often hear in the film photography world.
-Because so many photographers’ relationships with the medium stem from a post-digital world, the topic is oftentimes misunderstood.
-So, Richard is breaking down exactly what it all means in our ultimate guide to pushing and pulling film!
+But because so many photographers’ relationships with the medium stem from a digital photography world, the topic is oftentimes misunderstood.

 1) PUSHING/PULLING DURING SHOOTING